The Danish Pharmacovigilance Council

 The council's decision must be recorded in the minutes.

-A member with conflicting interests must leave the meeting room during the processing of the case concerned.
-The member concerned participates in neither the review nor the decision-making process of the case.
+A member with conflicting interests must leave the room during the processing of the case concerned.
+Thus, the member concerned participates in neither the review nor the decision-making process of the case.

-Declarations of interests for the members of the Danish Pharmacovigilance Council (in Danish)
+Declarations of interest of the members of the Danish Pharmacovigilance Council

 Confidentiality